Cosmetic Injectables–Dermal Fillers

 Moderna Vaccine Interaction with Dermal Fillers

 The FDA has reported that the Moderna COVID-19 vaccine may cause facial swelling (angioedema) in people who have facial fillers.
 In all three cases reported by the FDA, the swelling was localized and either resolved itself without intervention, or after simple treatment.
-Furthermore, according to FDA medical officer Rachel Zhang, a flu vaccine, and influenza have been known to trigger these side effects as well.
+Furthermore, according to FDA, a flu vaccine, and influenza have been known to trigger these side effects as well.

 Our immune system is designed to counteract any foreign substances.
 Certain unknown factors following a viral infection, or vaccination, may occasionally cause your body to view your dermal filler as extrinsic, causing such reactions as facial swelling and inflammation.
 This is a rare side effect, and it is easily treatable with antihistamines and prednisone, which is a type of steroid.